tunoowy/Yet-Another-Kindred-Blades-Mod-YAKBM-/README.md

 The game looks more "raw" this way.

-The default outfits from Replacements directory: cape, no scarf (3rd outfit), WW trousers, WW tattoo, WW belt, WW shoes, WW armor
+The default outfits from Replacements directory: cape, no scarf (3rd outfit), WW trousers, WW tattoo, WW belt, WW shoes, WW armor.

 ## BONUS 1 - ReShade:
-1. ReShade: paste the included files from the Optional Files/ReShade directory into the game's main directory and overwrite them.
+1. Paste the included files from the Optional Files/ReShade directory into the game's main directory and overwrite them.
+Use only one preset at the time.

 ## BONUS 2 - Fixes and Features:
 1. Paste the included patch files from the Optional Files/Patch directory into the game's main directory and overwrite them.